creamakerspace/website/content/blog/2023/renton-made.md

 +++

 {% message(header="Applications Closed") %}
 Applications for this program are closed.
-We'll be contacting the winners soon.
+Final projects are documented <a href="/blog/2024/renton-made-projects">here</a>.
 {% end %}

 <div class="is-size-4">